Colorful illustration of AI vocabulary and language concepts

 Deep Learning (DL)

 Deep learning is a type of machine learning that uses neural networks with many layers.
-Most of the AI you use — ChatGPT, image generators, voice assistants — runs on deep learning under the hood.
+Most of the AI you use like ChatGPT, image generators, and voice assistants runs on deep learning under the hood.

 Neural Network

-A neural network is the type of software at the heart of every modern AI.
-It's loosely inspired by the brain — many small calculation units arranged in layers, where each unit takes in some numbers, does a small bit of math, and passes its result to the next layer.
+A neural network is the type of software at the heart of most modern AI systems.
+It's loosely inspired by the brain, where many small calculation units are arranged in layers, and each unit takes in some numbers, does a small bit of math, and passes its result to the next layer.
 With enough layers and enough training data, the network can learn to recognize patterns in almost anything: words, images, sounds, you name it.

 Generative AI (GenAI)

-Generative AI is AI that creates new content — text, images, code, video, audio — rather than just classifying or predicting.
-ChatGPT, Midjourney, and Claude are all generative AI tools.
+Generative AI is AI that creates new content like text, images, code, video, and audio,rather than just classifying or predicting.

 Large Language Model (LLM)